data61/Mirza/README.md

 - "dbname=devsupplychainserver"`
 - "postgresql://localhost/devsupplychainserver"

-The default connection string is `dbname=devsupplychainserver"`.
+The default connection string is `dbname=devsupplychainserver`.

 ## Running the server

 Finally, to run the server, do:

-`stack exec supplyChainServer -- brhost localhost --brport 8200`
+`stack exec supplyChainServer -- --brhost localhost --brport 8200`

 Then you can check out the API at: